folio-org/folio-analytics/sql/report_queries/item_count/README.md

 * Holdings type id; Holdings type name; Holdings call number type id; Holdings call number type name; Holdings statistical code id; Holdings statistical code; Holdings statistical code name; Holdings receipt status;
 * Location name;
 * Instance type id; Instance type name; Mode of issuance id; Mode of issuance name; Instance format id; Instance format code; instance format name; Instance language (first); Instance statistical code id; Instance statistical code; Instance statistical code name; Instance nature of content id; Instance nature of content code  (DO WE NEED?); Instance nature of content name; Instance previously held; Instance super relationship type id; Instance super relationship type name; Instance sub relationship type id; Instance sub relationship type name

 ## To be done
 <details>
   <summary>Click to read more!</summary>

    * What is the status of the SQL?
+   * ASK JENNIFER ABOUT THESE:
      * The item status does not include "withdrawn" in FOLIO snapshot and on the MM list.
 There also does not appear to be an item record suppress field in item.
 How are we to exclude these?
+     * How will bound with be handled?
-   * do we need to add item material type category and source?
+     * do we need to add item material type category and source (SEEN IN MM LIST)?
+It looks like this links to the Inventory material type table?
+There is no category there.
+The source given is FOLIO.
+Here is the link to the list the MM table provides: https://docs.google.com/spreadsheets/d/1scRQl09jroOy-c_emITk3EQ6lkj7XPRlkupPNuL-FfM/edit#gid=1928495227  where category and material type look of use.
+     * Do we need to add inventory statistical code type names for instance, holdings and item?
+Looks like each of those reference the same satistical code tables, AND THAT LOCAL DERIVED TABLES WERE CREATED FOR EACH WITH THE FIELD OF "STATISTICAL CODE TYPE NAME":  Instance statistical codes, holdings statistical codes, item statistical codes.
    * Should we comment out the item chronology in the aggregation because will only need to use if want to get at recon?
    * Should the order be item, holdings, instance?
 Ordering of parameters OK?
-   * are we doing to need more than location name?
+   * are we doing to need more than location name in output?
 For this and for bib?
    </details>

 ## Requests not yet addressed